17media/dad/README.md

 ## now()
 `now` is very useful for testing, you can feel free to hard-code current time.

-in Browser, add URL querystring:
+In Browser, pass URL querystring:
 ```sh
 ?dad.now=2017-12-12 19:00
 ```

-in Node:
+In Node:
 ```sh
 $ ndoe entry.js --dad.now="2017-12-12 19:00"
 ```